 National Cybersecurity Protection System (NCPS)

-NCPS is an integrated system-of-systems that delivers a range of capabilities, including intrusion detection, analytics, intrusion prevention, and information sharing.
-These capabilities provide a technological foundation that enables DHS to secure and defend the federal civilian government’s information technology infrastructure against advanced cyber threats.
-NCPS advances DHS’s responsibilities as delineated in the Comprehensive National Cybersecurity Initiative.
+NCPS is an integrated system-of-systems that delivers a range of capabilities, such as intrusion detection, analytics, information sharing, and intrusion prevention.
+These capabilities provide a technological foundation that enables CISA to secure and defend the FCEB IT infrastructure against advanced cyber threats.
+NCPS advances CISA’s responsibilities as delineated in the Comprehensive National Cybersecurity Initiative.

-One of DHS’s key technologies within the NCPS is EINSTEIN.
-The goal of the NCPS EINSTEIN set of capabilities is to provide the federal government with an early warning system, improved situational awareness of intrusion threats to federal civilian Executive Branch networks, near real-time identification of malicious cyber activity, and prevention of that malicious cyber activity.
+One of CISA’s key technologies within NCPS is EINSTEIN.
+The goal of the NCPS EINSTEIN set of capabilities is to provide the federal government with an early warning system, improved situational awareness of intrusion threats to FCEB networks, near real-time identification of malicious cyber activity, and prevention of that malicious cyber activity.

 Continuous Diagnostics and Mitigation (CDM)